Child Custody & Military Divorce

 At Clawson & Clawson, LLP we believe that military members and their families have the right to pursue fair child custody agreements.
 Although military divorces are technically the same as civilian divorces, they are usually more complicated.
 If you're facing a military divorce in Colorado Springs, contact our firm today to see what our high-quality legal representatives can do for your case.

 We have more than nine decades of legal experience; let us put it to work for your child custody case!
 Child custody can be complicated, but you don't have to settle for an unfair agreement.
-When you work with our team, you can have pace of mind that a skilled attorney will fight for your best interest through every step of the divorce process.
+When you work with our team, you can have peace of mind that a skilled attorney will fight for your best interest through every step of the divorce process.

 To see what Clawson & Clawson, LLP can do for you, submit an online contact form or call us at (719) 602-5888.